jordaneruiz/Yummy-Paris/README.md

 ## MVP (DOM - CANVAS)
-• Character has to make a jump to catch the croissants
+• Character has to move from left to right to catch croissants and avoid Donuts
-• Croissants & Donuts start arriving from the right towards the player
+• Croissants & Donuts start arriving from the top of the screen
-• Player has to jump or stay fix to catch the croissant
-• Player has to jump or goes down to avoir the Donuts
-• Score is display on the top left corner
+• Score is display on the top left corner.
+1 croissant touched is +1 point to the score

 ## BACKLOG
 • Game allows you to select 1 of the 2 characters available
 • The better the player is, the more donuts appear on the screen? -> Increasing dificulty lvl depending on score.
 The higher is the score the faster the food arrives
+• Player can Jump

 ## DATA STRUCTURE